 - Alex Brant-Zawadzki and Dawn Teo, Anatomy of the Tea Party Movement: Sam Adams Alliance, Huffington Post, Dec.
 11, 2009

-- State Policy Network, Sam Adams Alliance, Official website, accessed March 2014.
+- State Policy Network, Same Adams Alliance, Official website, accessed December 11, 2013.

 - Press release, Sam Adams Alliance Launches New Website

 - Eric O’Keefe, Chairman and CEO, Sam Adams Alliance, How Understanding Politics Helps in Policy, Liberty Guide, October 18, 2012.

 - Julie Kosterlitz, Conservative Watchdogs Awake, National Journal, Dec.
 12, 2009.